 - The City and Climate

-Level 3 subjects normally assume an introductory level of prior knowledge in this area, eg for this subject the completion of BAS220 and BAS250.
+Level 3 subjects normally assume an intermediate level of prior knowledge in this area.
 Ensure all Level 2 subjects have been completed.

 This subject is an examination of cities and townscapes in their chronological and historical contexts.
 It explores modernist, post-modernist and contemporary theories related to urbanism and the city through topical urban issues.